 The engine can be started one of two ways.
 There is a traditional recoil system and now also a new electric key start option.
 That’s a nice feature because if, for whatever reason, one of the starting methods breaks, you can still use the other.

-unlike a lot of chipper/shredders, the Titan Pro Beaver doesn’t get clogged up with sappy leaves or Leylandii and instead shreds and mulches them in bulk creating nice compost.
+Unlike a lot of chipper/shredders, the Titan Pro Beaver doesn’t get clogged up with sappy leaves or Leylandii and instead shreds and mulches them in bulk creating nice compost.
 It’s pretty much unstoppable and as you would expect for the price tag.

 At 160 kilograms, this is no lightweight machine but with that extra weight comes the durability of hard-wearing materials.
 Also the Beaver garden shredder is fitted with a sturdy axel and large bearing pneumatic tyres which work well to handle the weight.
 The Titan Pro Beaver petrol garden shredder also comes with a tow bar.